dafzor/bnetlauncher/README.md

 ## Purpose

-This application is intended to facilitate the launch of battle.net games from steam with overlay while still being automatically logged in by the battle.net client.
+This application is intended to facilitate the launch of battle.net games from steam with overlay with minimal/no interaction with the battle.net client while still being automatically logged in.

-Note: If the Battle.net client isn't running when starting the game it will be closed as soon as the game starts, otherwise it will be left running.

 ## Requirements

-* Windows 7 SP1 or above (Only tested on Windows 10)
+* Windows 7 SP1 or above (Only tested on current release of Windows 10)
 * .Net Framework 4.7.2 (included in Windows 10 April 2018 Update [Version 1803] or above).
   Download link: https://www.microsoft.com/net/download/dotnet-framework-runtime